dr-daisuke-urano/PlantHyperspectralSVD/README.md

 Figure 1: (A) Illustration depicting the central, paracentral, and peripheral regions of liverworts.
 (B-F) Images and corresponding reflectance spectra of liverworts cultivated under various nutrient deficiencies.
 Dashed lines in green, red, and blue denote absorption wavelengths for chlorophyll, anthocyanin, and water, respectively.

 ## Project Overview
-The SPECIM IQ hyperspectral camera used in this study generates 512x512 pixel images with 204 wavelength channels.
+The SPECIM IQ hyperspectral camera generates 512x512 pixel images with 204 wavelength channels.
 We identified SVD components that best highlight leaf color changes using the following steps and applied the SVD components to visualize specific leaf color changes associated with nutrient deficiency responses.

-Step 0: Reflectance Spectra: Obtain Leaf Reflectance Spectra from a central circle, paracentral annulus, and peripheral annulus.
+Step 0: Reflectance Spectra: Obtain Leaf Reflectance Spectra from a central circle, paracentral annulus, and peripheral annulus.</n>
 Step 1: Normalization: Normalize reflectance spectra using the reflectance near 900 nm.
 Step 2: SVD Transformation: Perform SVD transformation, then select and save the SVD component(s) that best highlight leaf color patterns.
 Step 3: Pseudo-Colored Image Generation: Generate pseudo-colored images using the top SVD components.